databricks-industry-solutions/fsi-mrm-generation/README.md

 sudo apt-get install -y graphviz wkhtmltopdf
 ```

+## Template documentation

+This utility library provides a technical foundation and framework to automatically
+generate the document and represents one side of the coin.
+The other side relates to the
+design, the structure and the content of the document that relates to the model in scope.
+With subject matter expertise supporting several model frameworks, regulator guidelines and
+custom needs of many FS institutions, the MRM suite from [EY Canada](https://www.ey.com/en_ca) provides proven model
+documentation templates corresponding to business domains in the financial services industry.

+See an example of [template](templates/Credit_Adjudication.dbc) document for Credit Risk Adjudication use case.
+Available as a DBC file, this template provides the necessary placemat through markdown comments to generate the
+necessary documentation for Model Risk Management.

 ## License

 © 2023 Databricks, Inc. All rights reserved.
 The source is provided subject to the Databricks License